araxnoid-code/ROTTA-rs/README.md

 ## 🤖 Experimental Model
 ROTTA-rs also has several AI models intended for testing and not for production.

-See more details about: [Experimental Models](https://github.com/araxnoid-code/ROTTA-rs/blob/main/experimental_model)
+See more details about: [🤖 Experimental Models](https://github.com/araxnoid-code/ROTTA-rs/blob/main/experimental_model)

 ## 👍️ Support the Developer